Okay, I'll just come out and say it:

-I really do think that this is a group that truly suffered/suffers from the cumulative "bad press" they've received over the decades, warning us about the need for "large tanks", "hefty filters", "tough tank mates", etc. I totally fell for this, when the reality as that a group of these guys doesn't seem all that much more aggressive than a bunch of rowdy Apistos, if you ask me.
+I really do think that this is a group that truly suffered/suffers from the cumulative "bad press" they've received over the decades, warning us about the need for "large tanks", "hefty filters", "tough tank mates", etc. I totally fell for this stuff, when the reality is that, as that a group, most of these guys don't seem all that much more aggressive than a bunch of rowdy Apistos, if you ask me.

 (The undeniably sexy Black Ruby Barb (Puntius nigrofasciatus), captured by my mentor, the great Bob Fenner!)

-And not all of them are aggressive, mean bastards that nip fins and eat live plants, so maybe we need to cut 'em some slack?
+And not all of them are aggressive, mean bastards that nip fins and eat live plants, so maybe we need to give 'em another look...and cut 'em some slack?

 I think we do...